jyboat/ICT2112-Software-Design-SD/README.md

 ## Overview

+ClearCare is a web application designed to streamline the coordination and scheduling of pre-discharge services for patients.
+The system is structured into three main modules, each representing a distinct set of functionalities to support hospital discharge workflows.

-ClearCare is an ASP.NET Core MVC application designed to manage various aspects of patient care, including enquiries, prescriptions, side effects, and drug interactions.
-It integrates with Firebase Firestore for data storage and utilizes external APIs for drug interaction and side effect information.
+This module (Med Track and Home Safe) focuses on improving communication about medications and home safety, including enquiries, prescriptions, side effects, and drug interactions.
+It integrates with Firebase Firestore for data storage and utilizes external APIs for drug interaction, zoom consultations, and side effect information.

 ## Features

+### Team 1

+*   **Home safety assessment system**
+    *   Enables submission of living conditions for assessment
+    *   Doctors in rehab team may assess living conditions without face-to-face visits
+    *   Provide recommendations and go through a checklist

+*   **Virtual consultation sessions**
+    *   Integration of Zoom for online consultations for appointments and follow-ups

+*   **Discharge summaries**
+    *   Summarizes a patient's discharge process and procedures, along with any prescriptions

+*   **Resource library**
+    *   Provide educational health-related resources for patients or caregivers to view
+    *   Allow healthcare professionals to create or edit resources

+*   **Community hub**
+    *   Foster discussions and peer support among patients or caregivers
+    *   Allows creation of community groups, with posts and comments

+*   **Feedback system**
+    *   Patients or caregivers can send feedback on the discharge process
+    *   Doctors and Nurses can reply
+    *   Notifies patient or caregiver on response

+### Team 2

 *   **Enquiry Management:**
     *   Patients can submit enquiries to doctors.